/ HIGH SCHOOL STAFF

 MRS. ELLE NIEUWSMA

-I pray that, in addition to intellect, students grow in compassion, courage, and creativity through my subject areas of Theatre, English, and Psychology.
+I pray that, in addition to intellect, students grow in compassion, courage, and creativity through my subject areas of Theatre and English.
 I am particularly thankful for the opportunity to invest in students and walk alongside them in a Christian environment as we glorify God, respond to His calling, and care for the world around us.

 MRS. JULIE O’BRIEN